faiq/terinstock.com/_posts/2014-02-27-replacing-packages-in-a-browserify-bundle.md

 This causes the swap to happen for each instance of Underscore in the bundle, but only the one instance of Lo-Dash would be included.

-It's also worth noting that the browserify-swap package needs a `ROWSERIFYSWAP_ENV` enviorment variable in order for the transform to run.
-So when you bundle your files you should include the enviorment variable `ROWSERIFYSWAP_ENV=all browserify myapp.js` in order to make sure that the transform runs.
+It's also worth noting that the browserify-swap package needs a `BROWSERIFYSWAP_ENV` enviorment variable in order for the transform to run.
+So when you bundle your files you should include the enviorment variable `BROWSERIFYSWAP_ENV=all browserify myapp.js` in order to make sure that the transform runs.

 I believe that the transform should also allow swapping packages for other packages, as the folder structure of a package is usually not part of the public API.
 I've [opened an issue](https://github.com/thlorenz/browserify-swap/issues/1) against the project.